sdr-enthusiasts/docker-radarvirtuel/README.md

 Note that you MUST fill in all parameters marked mandatory, and you MUST remove at least the `FEEDER_KEY` and `RV_SERVER` parameters from your environment.
 If you don't do this, the container logs will continue to complain!

 Also note that you MUST mount the `data` and `cpuinfo` volumes as shown in the example [docker-compose.yml](docker-compose.yml).
 If you don't do this, the container won't be able to remember the UID and will regularly get a new Station ID.
 This is bad and really annoying!
 Don't be that person!

+Once correctly configured and running, you can check that RadarVirtuel is receiving your data by going to <https://radarvirtuel.com/station/XXXXX> where XXXX is your station ID (for example, KBED1).

 ### Upgrade Troubleshooting